hopv/nola/README.md

 It is fully mechanized in [Coq](https://coq.inria.fr/) with the [Iris](https://iris-project.org/) separation logic framework.

-The name Nola comes from _No_ *la*ters and a nickname for New Orleans, Louisiana, US.
+The name Nola comes from '_No_ *la*ters' and the nickname for New Orleans, Louisiana, US.

 - [Publication](#publication)